-Attending an online workshop, good to read in detail (ignore the CodeRefinery-specific parts).
+Attending a livestream workshop, good to read in detail.

 This course consists of both lectures, hands-on exercises, and demos.
 It is designed to have a range of basic to advanced topics: there should be something for everyone.

-The main point this course is the exercises, and they will happen in breakout rooms where we expect people to work together and help each other.
+The main point this course is the exercises.
+If you are with a group, we hope people to work together and help each other.
 We expect everyone to help each other as best as they can with respect for different levels of knowledge - at the same time be aware of your own limitations.
 No one is better than anyone else, we just have different existing skills and backgrounds.

-If there is anything wrong, tell us - if you need to contact us privately, you can message the host on Zoom or contact us outside the course.
+If there is anything wrong, tell us - HackMD is best.
+If you need to contact us privately, you can message the host on Zoom, instructor chat is via CodeRefinery chat, and by email contact CodeRefinery support.
 This could be as simple as “speak louder / text on screen is unreadable” or someone is creating a harmful learning environment.

 https://aaltoscicomp.github.io/python-for-scicomp/ (currently being updated)